 - Accounting Major, B.A.

 - Business Administration, B.A. with specializations in:

 - Logistics

-- Management

-- Criminal Justice, B.A.
+- Management - Criminal Justice, B.A.

-with specializations in:

-- Criminalistics
+- o Criminalistics

-- Homeland Security
+- o Homeland Security

 - Human Resource Management, B.A.
+(Offered only at Centers and Online)

 - Human Services, B.A.

 - Psychology, B.A

-- Religion, B.A.